 - Urea and electrolyte tests will show hyponatraemia due to increased levels of aldosterone and anti diuretic hormone.

-- Splenomegaly can result is a reduction in white blood cell count, leukopenia) and reduction in blood neutrophil count, neutropenia.
+- Splenomegaly can result is a reduction in white blood cell count (leukopenia).

-- There can be a deficiency in platelet count, thrombocytopenia due to alcoholic marrow suppression, splenomegaly, reduced folate levels, or sepsis.
-This can result in bleeding and bruising of the skin.
+- There can be a deficiency in platelet count (thrombocytopenia) due to alcoholic marrow suppression.

 It is essential to manage the underlying cause, as cirrhosis is the end-stage of chronic liver disease.
-Monitoring for complications such as diuretic therapy for ascites and sodium restriction is essential.
-And medically therapy where appropriate can be considered.
+Treatment of complications such as diuretic therapy for ascites and sodium restriction is essential.
 It is possible to delay or halt the progress of cirrhosis and decrease the chance of complications occurring by managing underlying conditions.
 In most cases liver disease is irreversible.

 Lifestyle advice can be given to patients to eat a healthy diet.
-And alcohol cessation advice and support needs to be provided to heavy alcohol drinkers, as abstinence from alcohol is very important.
+In addition, alcohol cessation advice and support need to be provided to heavy alcohol drinkers.

-Medically patients can be treated with antibiotics to prevent infections.
-To decrease risk of constipation and prevent hepatic encephalopathy, laxatives, such as lactulose are given and aim for 3 to 4 loose stools per day.
-And medications such as Ursodeoxycholic acid is used to treat primary biliary cirrhosis and cholestyramine can help with pruritus.
-Chelation therapy such as penicillamine can treat Wilson’s disease.
-Autoimmune hepatitis can be treated with corticosteroids.
-For viral hepatitis medications such as interferon are first line.
+To decrease the risk of constipation and prevent hepatic encephalopathy, laxatives, such as lactulose are given and aim for 3 to 4 loose stools per day.
+Medications such as Ursodeoxycholic acid is used to treat primary biliary cirrhosis and cholestyramine can help with pruritus.

 It is important to assess and monitor patients to prevent further liver damage.
 Close follow up is necessary and eventually liver transplantation is an option for some patients that have uncontrollable complications.

-- Decompensation of cirrhosis can occur in patients who carry on drinking alcohol, those who become constipated, infections, medications, dehydration, bleeding from oesophageal varices.
-Patients with decompensated cirrhosis need to be admitted and treated as an inpatient.
-Patients with ascites need to be salt restricted, and prescribed diuretics for example Spironolactone an aldosterone antagonist or loop diuretic such as furosemide.
+- Decompensation of cirrhosis can occur in patients who continue consuming alcohol.
+Patients with ascites need to be salt-restricted, and treatment with diuretics is necessary.
 Fluid can be drained of the ascites by paracentesis by inserting a tube into the peritoneal cavity and this rapidly reduces volume.

 - Oesophageal varices bleeding can occur as a result of portal hypertension.
 Medication such as propranolol is prescribed to lower blood pressure.
 Transjugular intrahepatic portosystemic shunting (TIPS) is an option to reduce pressure on the portal vein.

-- Hepatic encephalopathy results in altered conscience levels and coma due to cirrhosis.
+- Hepatic encephalopathy results in altered consciousness levels and coma due to cirrhosis.
 Toxins accumulate in the blood that is normally cleared by the liver.
-Infection and constipation can lead to hepatic encephalopathy and should be treated with laxatives and antibiotics.
-Patients are at risk of obstructing the airways, and need to be intubated.
-Liver transplant can be an option to treat some patients.